mzomparelli/zVirtualDesktop/README.md

 all chrome windows would show up on all desktops.
 This includes new chrome windows.

 __System Tray Icon:__
-Choose from several sets of icons on the settings window.
+-Choose from several sets of icons
-The icons indicate which desktop you are viewing.
+-The icons indicate which desktop you are viewing
-`Left-Click` the system tray icon to bring up the default Task View overlay.
+-`Left-Click` the system tray icon to bring up the default Task View overlay.

 ![](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Icons.png?raw=true)

 Make your own icons and attach them to an issue then I will add them to the program.